aainonen/aainonen/README.md

 My interests are in data analytics and machine learning.

-I will be collecting data science portfolio projects here: https://github.com/aainonen/PortfolioProjects
+Data science portfolio projects can be found from here: https://github.com/aainonen/PortfolioProjects

 You can reach me via LinkedIn: